Heidi El Tabakh

-Heidi El Tabakh (born September 25, 1986) is an Egyptian-born Canadian former professional tennis player.
+Heidi El Tabakh (born September 25, 1986) is an Egyptian and Canadian former professional tennis player.

 Her highest singles ranking by the WTA is 146, which she reached in October 2012.
 Her career-high of 173 in doubles, she set in February 2010.
 She represented Egypt, the country of her birth, from 2002 to April 2005, but since then has represented Canada.

-She has been inactive since April 2016 and became Canada's Fed Cup captain in 2019.
+She retired in April 2016 and became Canada's Fed Cup captain in 2019.
+She won with her team the Billie Jean King Cup in 2023.

 Tennis career

 2002–2016

 El Tabakh won one of the biggest singles tournaments of her career in 2009 at the $25k in Valladolid, Spain.
 In May 2010, she qualified for her Grand Slam debut at the French Open, where she lost to Aravane Rezaï in the first round.

 In April 2012, El Tabakh won the second $25k event of her career at the Challenger in Jackson.
 She defeated former world No. 14, Elena Bovina, in the final.
 The week after, she won her second straight and third $25k tournament of her career in Pelham.
 In May 2012, El Tabakh qualified again for the French Open, but lost to fellow Canadian Aleksandra Wozniak in the first round.

 In May 2014, she won the fourth $25k title of her career when she defeated Maria Sanchez in Raleigh.
 In August 2015 at the Rogers Cup, she reached the second round in doubles with fellow Canadian Françoise Abanda.
 In September 2015 in Redding, El Tabakh captured the seventh singles title of her career, her fifth $25k, by defeating Shérazad Reix in the final.

-She played her last match on the professional tennis circuit in April 2016, at the $50k Charlottesville Classic where she had to retire in the first round against Sachia Vickery.
+She played her last match on the professional circuit in April 2016, at the $50k Charlottesville Classic where she had to retire in the first round against Sachia Vickery.